Season: Up to 20 hours each week in May. Up to 40 hours each week from May 31, 2021 – August 13, 2021

 Position Type: Seasonal/Full-Time (Monday – Friday)

-Trainings: Coordinator Training is up to 40 hours in April 2020.
+Training: Coordinator Training is up to 40 hours in April.

-Position Summary: Under the general direction of the Programs Manager, two Day Camp Coordinators are primarily responsible for the administration and execution of quality summer day camp programming for youth ages 6 – 17 years old.
-Common Ground offers 3 outdoor camp adventures: Earth Camp, Adventure Camp, and the Adventure Leadership Academy.
+Position Summary: Under the general direction of the Programs Manager, two Day Camp Coordinators are primarily responsible for the administration and execution of quality summer day camp programming for youth ages 6 – 15 years old.
+Common Ground offers 2 outdoor camp adventures: Earth Camp and Adventure Camp.
 The Day Camp Coordinators’ responsibilities include, but are not limited to, serving as a role model for staff; planning and assisting with training, carrying out coaching meetings; managing, planning, and executing programming in alignment with Common Ground Summer Camps Philosophy and Themes; parent and camper engagement; documentation, assessment, and evaluation of all Summer Camp Adventures.
 Leadership and/or previous camp experience is preferred, but not required.

 - Assists in pre-camp preparation including camper registration, program planning, staff training prep, paperwork, data entry, phone calls, emails, etc.

-- Serves as the primary point of contact for all Camp Families and Parents.
+- Assists Programs Manager with being the point of contact for all Camp Families and Parents.

-- Plans, coordinates, and executes camp programming according to the weekly themes and camp philosophy.
+- Assists with the planning, coordinating and executing camp programming according to the weekly themes and camp philosophy.

-- Keeps records to support grant writing and reporting through the utilization of multiple software.
-For example: Registration platform, Google Drive, Microsoft Office.
+- Assists with keeping records to support grant writing and reporting through the utilization of multiple software.
+For example Registration platform, Google Drive, Microsoft Office.

-- Manages, supervises, develops, mentors, motivates, and inspires Summer Camp staff in efforts to provide a healthy camp community to create safe and high quality Summer Camp Adventures for all involved.
+- Assists with managing, supervising, developing, mentoring, motivating, and inspiring Summer Camp staff in efforts to provide a healthy camp community to create safe and high-quality Summer Camp Adventures for all involved.
 Please review the job description of the Day Camp Counselors and Specialists to gain a better understanding of their role.

 - Empower staff to plan, coordinate, and lead creative programming as well as other camp activities; work to ensure that all these programs are appropriate for the camper’s ages and ability levels.

-- Ensures, oversees, and implements effective risk management procedures according to Common Ground Policies and Procedures and industry standards.
+- Assists with the overseeing and implementation of effective risk management procedures according to Common Ground Policies and Procedures and industry standards.

 - Actively participates, assists, or leads all-camp activities and assists staff, as needed, with the behavioral, medical, and personal care needs of campers.

-- Manages staff to ensure all prepare program plans, written reports, awards, summaries, incident reports, and evaluations of programs and campers.
+- Assists with documentation to ensure the recording of program plans, written reports, awards, summaries, incident reports, and evaluations of programs and campers.

-- Works with Canopy Tours Manager, Team Building Coordinator, and Programs Manager with the execution of Tree Climbing Adventures, High Ropes Adventures, and Zipline Adventures during camp.
+- Works with Programs Manager in the execution of Tree Climbing Adventures, High Ropes Adventures, and Zipline Adventures during camp.

 - Ability to collaborate with a partner to make sound decisions, create a plan, and execute it.